djbpitt/collatexInstallation/collatex-installation.md

 #### Extra instructions for Linux users

 The Anaconda package installer on Linux is not a clickable installation program as on Mac and Windows.
 You will need to choose to save the file, and then make a note of where the installer was saved (most likely your Downloads folder).
-You will then open a command line window (ctrl-alt-T on Ubuntu - also see below) to type the command
+You will then open a command line window (Ctrl-Alt-T on Ubuntu) to type the command

 	bash Downloads/Anaconda3-2.2.0-Linux-x86_64.sh